The bomber will always get through: Strategic bombing in combat

 In the Pacific War, bombing missions were effectively conducted by both Japan and the Western Allies.
 Early in the war, Japanese carrier aircraft successfully destroyed or disabled the battleships of the US Pacific Fleet at anchor in Hawaii and destroyed the great majority of bombers and defensive aircraft there and in the Philippine Islands.
 The US military could not make effective use of the single radar installation based in Hawaii (it was used part-time as a training device) and visual spotters in the Philippines that should have provided an early warning to their fighter squadrons.
-In later stages, US bombers effectively destroyed many Japanese cities with conventional or incendiary bombs before the use of atomic bombs on Hiroshima and Nagasaki.
+In later stages, US bombers' air raids on Japan effectively destroyed many Japanese cities with conventional or incendiary bombs before the use of atomic bombs on Hiroshima and Nagasaki.

 "The bomber will not always get through"

+General Curtis LeMay, who led the American bombing campaign against Japan, said three months after the Hiroshima bombing that "No air attack, once it is launched, can be completely stopped".
 After World War II, the major powers built heavy strategic bombers to carry nuclear weapons.
 By the 1960s advances in ground-based radar, guided missiles, radar-guided anti-aircraft guns, and fighter planes greatly decreased the odds that bombers could reach their targets, whether they used the traditional high-altitude or newer low-altitude approach.
 One 1964 study of British V bombers estimated that a bomber that did not use chaff or other countermeasures would encounter an average of six missiles, each with a 75% chance of destroying its target.
 The study thus stated that "the bomber will not always get through", and advocated Britain emphasize the Polaris submarine missile instead.
 For similar reasons, the United States Navy deployed Polaris submarines during that decade.
 At that time, it shifted aircraft carriers away from delivering strategic nuclear weapons to a role suited for both general nuclear and limited non-nuclear wars.
 The United States Air Force found converting its large fleet of manned bombers to non-nuclear roles more difficult.
 It attempted to redesign the B-70 Valkyrie high-altitude supersonic bomber project as a platform for reconnaissance and launch of standoff missiles such as the Skybolt.
 Skybolt was cancelled in 1962 after testing failures.
 A 1963 study stated "Long-range technical considerations, of course, militate against the perpetuation of the manned bomber".